Problems we help with

 Frequently, in order to obtain a place on the Clinical Psychology training course, some experience is also needed, such as assistant psychologist, IAPT worker (Improving Access to Psychological Therapies), nursing assistant, researcher, etc.

-Thus, in all, Clinical Psychologists have usually 7-8 years training.
+Thus, in all, Clinical Psychologists have usually 7-8 years of training.
 Many Clinical Psychologists go on subsequently to receive specialist training in particular approaches too.